 House Captains present a House Point Hero certificate and a House Point Champion Award monthly to the people with the most house points each month.

-Medals: teachers choose up to five children in their class to receive a medal in Friday assembly for good work and/or behaviour.
+Medals: teachers choose up to three children in their class to receive a medal in Friday assembly for good work and/or behaviour.
 The children with medals also receive a certificate to keep on the same day.
 We ask that the medals are brought back for the assembly on the following Friday.
+One of those children will receive a medal based on our school values and will bring home a special certificate.

 When three medals have been received a bronze certificate is given, six medals- silver, 9 medals- gold.